Guide to Fitness to Practise

 5. If the complaint is proven, the Health and Social Care Professionals Council of CORU will impose sanctions.

 6. The registrant may make a submission about the sanctions imposed.

 7. The registrant may appeal to the High Court if the Council decides to suspend, cancel or put conditions on their registration.

 Who looks into complaints initially?

-The Preliminary Proceedings Committee will be made up of seven people:
+The Preliminary Proceedings Committee will be made up of no less than five people:

-- at least one registrant of the same profession as the registrant being complained about; and
+- at least one registrant of the same profession as the registrant being complained about; an